What can I do with a major in Financial Planning?

-The Financial Planning major at the University of Georgia prepares students with the knowledge, skills, and technical expertise to become client-focused professional financial planners or financial counselors who help individuals and families create, manage, and transfer wealth efficiently.
-The program is registered and fully accredited with the Certified Financial Planner Board of Standards, Inc. and the Association of Financial Counseling and Planning Education.
-Graduates are eligible to sit for the Certified Financial Planner (CFP®) and Accredited Financial Counselor (AFC®) Examinations.
+The Financial Planning major prepares students to become client-focused professional financial planners who help individuals and families create, manage and transfer wealth efficiently.
+The program is registered with the Certified Financial Planner Board of Standards, Inc., and the Association of Financial Counseling and Planning Education.
+Graduates are eligible to sit for the Certified Financial Planner (CFP®) and Accredited Financial Counselor (AFC®) examinations.

 ** Includes Self-Employed

 Internship Information (Must complete FHCE 5900 prior to beginning internship for credit)

 -Participate in the Career Center's Intern for a Day program to explore career fields of interest.

 -Conduct informational interviews.
 Build your network through brief one-on-one conversations with professionals in your career fields of interest.
 Speak to your Career Consultant to discuss how to set up and prepare for informational interviews.

 -Join a student organization related to your interests and goals.
 Get active and taken on leadership roles in professional, service, social, advocacy, and/or honor organizations to gain valuable experience.